senirudilmith/microlab4/README.md

 ## PCB Design

-A PCB is designed using the Proteus software which is baised on the exsiting schematic design
+<u> A PCB is designed using the Proteus software which is baised on the exsiting schematic design  </u>